BillRaymond/agile-in-action-minima/_posts/2023-12-12-becoming-a-great-un-manager.md

 (transcripts are auto-generated, so please excuse the brevity)

 ### [00:00:00] Introduction and Guest Background

 **Bill Raymond:** Hi, and welcome to the Agile in Action podcast with Bill Raymond.
-Today, I'm joined by Jack Skeels, founder of AgencyAgile and author of Unmanaged: Master the Magic of Creating Empowered and Happy Organizations.
+Today, I'm joined by Jack Skeels, founder of AgencyAgile and author of UNMANAGED: Master the Magic of Creating Empowered and Happy Organizations.

 **Bill Raymond:** Hi, Jack, how are you today?